flarum-lang/french/README.md

 [Tags](https://github.com/flarum/tags) | [![Weblate](https://weblate.rob006.net/widgets/flarum/fr/flarum-tags/svg-badge.svg)](https://weblate.rob006.net/projects/flarum/flarum-tags/fr/)
 [Laravel's Validation Rules](https://github.com/laravel/laravel) | [![Weblate](https://weblate.rob006.net/widgets/flarum/fr/validation/svg-badge.svg)](https://weblate.rob006.net/projects/flarum/validation/fr/)

+Looking for French translations for third-party extensions?
+Please have a look at [this repository](https://github.com/rooaaar/lang-french-extended).

 ## Installation

 Flarum use Composer to manage its dependencies and extensions.
 The French language pack is available [on Packagist](https://packagist.org/packages/qiaeru/lang-french) and can be managed that way.
 Make sure that [Composer](https://getcomposer.org/) is installed on your machine, then run the following command in the location where Flarum is installed: